hackforla/design-systems/README.md

 Hack for LA's Design System initiative seeks  to empower volunteers with the tools, documentation and templates for creating and maintaining a design system for their HfLA projects.
 As Hack for LA continues to scale it has become more essential to create consistent documentation and standards for deliverables.

-For more information on the project and how to join, [refer to our wiki](https://github.com/hackforla/design-systems/wiki).

 # Documentation and Links

 - [DS Wiki](https://github.com/hackforla/design-systems/wiki)